yvf/rust-ldap3/README.md

 ### Attention!

-_The first published 0.7.0 alpha will be yanked because of breakage caused by the updated `lber` depending on the newer version of `bytes`, and 0.6.1 picking up that dependency while depending on older `bytes` itself._

 The library has recently been ported to Tokio 0.2 and async/await.
 For previous users of the synchronous API, there is one major change to be aware of: